ReactTraining/react-point/README.md

 [`react-point`](https://www.npmjs.com/package/react-point) is a small, focused click/tap component for React.

 A `<PointTarget>` normalizes click and click-like touch events (not swipes or drags) into a "point event".
+This helps you avoid the 300ms delay for click events on touch interfaces like iOS.

 ## Installation